Our faculty and staff are inspiring, dedicated, and committed to personal and professional growth.

 cizzo@lakechamplainwaldorfschool.org

 Ms. Johns interned at Lake Champlain Waldorf School in the Spring of 2016.
 She taught first and second grades in Chicago before returning to Vermont.
-Ms. Johns has a BA from Kenyon College in math and dance, a Master of Education in Elementary and Early Childhood Education from Antioch University and a Waldorf Teaching Certificate from the Center for Anthroposophy.
+Ms. Johns has a BA from Kenyon College in math and dance, a Master of Education in Elementary and Early Childhood Education from Antioch University, and a Waldorf Teaching Certificate from the Center for Anthroposophy.
+Over the past nine years, Ms. Johns has taught all eight grades and graduated her first class in June 2025.
 Outside of school, Ms. Johns loves to read, knit, and soak up the sun!

 Mr. Kimberly is a leader in our math and drama programs.
 With a B.A. in Drama/Dance, and an M.S. in Community Development and Applied Economics, he brings a diverse skill set to the community through a decade of teaching in the public school system, a decade in nonprofit management, and several years in the trades.
 He works collaboratively, values authentic connection with students, and is devoted to his ongoing training as a Waldorf teacher.
 On a lighter note, Mr. Kimberly also apprenticed to be a professional chef, and loves cycling, games of all sorts, and reading.
 He lives in Burlington with his insightful wife, two wise-beyond-their-years children, and one dim-witted lizard.